cascadia-cookbooks/iptables/README.md

 # iptables Cookbook
 This cookbook will install and configure iptables for **IPv4**.
 This cookbook only supports Ubuntu 14.04 and 16.04.

+**Warning**: Without setting appropriate iptable rules, this cookbook could lock you out by default.
+Ensure you can access the node after a Chef run by adding a rule to allow 22/tcp on all interfaces.
+See the first example under Usage.

 ## Requirements
 ### Platforms